jimenezjose/ElectricGoKart/README.md

 # goKart
-How to make an Arduino Go Kart
+How to make an Arduino go-kart [In Progress]

 ## [Video](https://www.youtube.com/channel/UCbjWL-dwOju9F-2Tt2TZt5A)